open-telemetry/opentelemetry-dotnet-contrib/README.md

 ## Project status

 This repository is a collection of unrelated components maintained by different authors and groups.
-As such components shipped from this repository (via [Nuget](https://www.nuget.org/))may be at different stability/maturity levels.
+As such, components shipped from this repository (via [Nuget](https://www.nuget.org/)) may be at different stability/maturity levels.
-The status for each individual component SHOULD be mentioned in its respective `README.md` file and SHOULD fall into one of the following categories:
+The status for each individual component is mentioned in its respective `README.md` file and will fall into one of the following categories:

 ### Development